Parole Officer jobs in Louisiana

 JOB DISTINCTIONS:

-Differs from Probation and Parole Officer 2--Juvenile by the presence of close supervision and guidance.EXAMPLES BELOW ARE A BRIEF SAMPLE OF COMMON DUTIES ASSOCIATED WITH THIS JOB TITLE.
+Differs from Probation and Parole District Manager 1--Juvenile by the absence of managerial responsibilities for an entire district.EXAMPLES BELOW ARE A BRIEF SAMPLE OF COMMON DUTIES ASSOCIATED WITH THIS JOB TITLE.
 NOT ALL POSSIBLE TASKS ARE INCLUDED.

-Provides support to staff in the Secure Care Facilities.
+Provides support to staff in the Secure Care Facilities when needed.

 • 1 Day Ago